Construction of a pathway map on a complicated energy landscape

-We thank Prof.~Yucheng Hu for helpful discussions.
-This work was supported by the National Natural Science Foundation of China (Grants No.~11622102, No.~11861130351, No.~11421110001, No.~11421101 and No.~21873009).
-J. Yin acknowledges the support from the Elite Program of Computational and Applied Mathematics for PhD Candidates of Peking University.
+We thank Professor Yucheng Hu for helpful discussions.
+This work was supported by the National Natural Science Foundation of China (Grants No.~11622102, No.~11861130351, No.~21790340, No.~11421101 and No.~21873009).
+J.~Y. acknowledges the support from the Elite Program of Computational and Applied Mathematics for Ph.D.
+Candidates of Peking University.